 Supply & Demand Dynamics

-The largest oil & gas markets for umbilicals are South America & Gulf of Mexico representing around 30% of the global market, followed by the North Sea and the Asia Pacific.
+The largest oil & gas markets for umbilicals are South America & the Gulf of Mexico, representing around 30% of the global market, followed by the North Sea and the Asia Pacific.
 MENA is a very small market and may not always be attractive to umbilical manufacturers.
+Egypt, Angola and Saudi Arabia are the dominant markets in the MENA region.

 Lead times for subsea umbilical vary primarily depend on the application, material selection and capacity utilization.
 Generally, lead time to manufacturer subsea umbilicals varies between 9-16 months.